iptux/kmod-coprocessor/doc/protocol/gpio.md

 ### GPIO Value Change Report

-Send from coprocessor to main processor, report a value change event on a GPIO Port.
+Send from coprocessor to primary processor, report a value change event of a GPIO.

-`Control Code`: 0x75('u') for change from low to high 0x64('d') for change from high to low
+`Control Code`: 0x75('u') for change from low to high, 0x64('d') for change from high to low

 ```